What “good” looks like for MDR service providers

 Precision means taking the right actions at the right time without causing unnecessary business disruption.
 Poor precision results in either insufficient action failing to contain threats or overly aggressive actions disrupting legitimate business activities.

-The most effective MDR service providers develop customized response protocols based on each client’s unique environment, business requirements, and risk tolerance, ensuring response actions align with organizational priorities.
+The most effective services develop customized response protocols based on each client’s unique environment, business requirements, and risk tolerance, ensuring response actions align with organizational priorities.

 Partnership: Collaborative security relationship

-Partnership represents the long-term value proposition of MDR service providers.
-Rather than simply providing reactive incident response, good MDR service providers function as extensions of clients’ security teams, working collaboratively to improve overall security posture over time.
+Partnership represents the long-term value proposition with a vendor.
+Rather than simply providing reactive incident response, good providers function as extensions of clients’ security teams, working collaboratively to improve overall security posture over time.

 This partnership approach manifests through proactive threat hunting based on client-specific risk profiles, strategic security recommendations aligned with business objectives, and knowledge transfer helping internal teams develop security capabilities.